Vallek/webdevtips/en/about.md

 ## How to participate
 These notes are from my personal practice and only a small fraction of what may be needed in development.
 You can help make this collection much more versatile and useful!

+The Web Dev Tips website is made on [Jekyll](https://jekyllrb.com/docs/).
+Notice that it was build on Ruby 2.7.6.
+If you have different version please use ruby version manager like rbenv or rvm.

-The Web Dev Tips website is made on [Jekyll](https://jekyllrb.com/docs/), but you don't have to install and build anything to participate.
+However you don't have to install and build anything to participate.
 You can just edit a note on github or create a new one.
 To edit, click on the link "Edit on GitHub!" on any page of the site.
 All notes are files in [markdown format](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet).

 The file name **must** contain the date in the format `YEAR-MONTH-DAY-name.md `, for example `2023-04-22-how-to.md `.Front matter (hidden properties of the page) should be filled at the top of each new file.
 Syntax:
 ```